jeffpar/pcjs.v1/disks/pcx86/apps/other/wordstar/pcjr/README.md

 We have also included another variation of the WordStar for PCjr binary (`WS.EXE`) on [Disk 1](#directory-of-wordstar-for-pcjr-disk-1), exactly as it was provided to us by a former MicroPro employee.
-It is slightly smaller than the "official" PCjr binary (`WSU.EXE`), but given that both files have dates well past the apparent release date of August 17, 1984, it's not clear to what extent *either* of the programs on Disk 1 can be considered "official".
+It is slightly smaller than the "official" PCjr binary (`WSU.EXE`), but given WordStar's propensity for "patching", and the fact that both files have dates well past the apparent release date of August 17, 1984, it's not clear to what extent *either* of the programs on Disk 1 can be considered "official".

 {% include machine.html id="ibm5150" %}